 But with a certificate, you’re ready for entry-level work.
 If that’s your goal, why spend more time in school than you have to?

 Associate’s Degree Programs

-Associate’s degree programs take longer to complete than certificate programs, but the average salary is typically higher for those with an associate’s degree in comparison to a certificate.
+Associate’s programs take more time than certificates.
+Certificates, on average, take a year to complete.
+But the average salary is higher for those with an associate’s degree.

 Types of Associate’s Degrees

 From its humble beginnings, the associate degree is one of the most awarded college degrees.
 Second to the bachelor’s degree, the associate is a popular degree choice.